 1883 Calcutta: The Original Pamphlet of Eliphas Levi's Paradoxes of the Highest Science

-The “Unpublished Writings of Eliphas Levi” were first published in various parts in the early issues of The Theosophist, a monthly journal by the international Theosophical Society based in Adyar, India, starting in 1879.
-The current edition was published independently by the Theosophical Society in Calcutta as a booklet under the title “The Unpublished Writings of Eliphas Levi,” part of the Theosophical Miscellaneous series.
+The “Unpublished Writings of Eliphas Lévi” were first published in various parts in the early issues of The Theosophist, a monthly journal issued by the international Theosophical Society and based in Adyar, India, beginning in 1879.
+The present edition was later published independently by the Theosophical Society in Calcutta as a booklet under the title The Paradoxes of the Highest Science, issued as part of the Theosophical Miscellanies series.

-The original pamphlet quickly went out of print after it was published.
-There are only a few institutional listings for it worldwide, explaining why this rare pamphlet is rarely seen on the market.
-This was Levi's first work to be separately published in English, translated directly from the original French manuscript by a "Student of Occultism" as mentioned on the title page.
-The work includes footnotes throughout the text by an "Eminent Occultist" or "E.O," which R.A Gilbert has suggested was Madame Blavatsky herself.
+The original pamphlet appears to have gone out of print shortly after publication.
+Today, there are only a small number of institutional listings worldwide, which helps explain why this rare pamphlet is seldom encountered on the market.
+This publication represents Lévi’s first work to be issued separately in English, translated directly from the original French manuscript by a “Student of Occultism,” as stated on the title page.
+The work includes footnotes throughout the text attributed to an “Eminent Occultist,” abbreviated “E.O.” whom bibliographer R. A. Gilbert has suggested may have been Madame Blavatsky herself.

 Bibliographic Information

-Title: The Paradoxes of the Highest Science, Translated from the French Manuscript by a student of occultism (Theosophical Miscellanies No. 2)
+Title: The Paradoxes of the Highest Science, translated from the French manuscript by a Student of Occultism (Theosophical Miscellanies, No. 2)

 8vo.
-Collation (ii) 115 pp.
+Collation: (ii), 115 pp.